KoRORland/ipa-idrange-analysis-tool/README.md

 ### IDranges propositions

 Dissecting an unknown set of IDs into viable IDranges is not a trivial task.
 During design consideration for this feature, we faced following constraints:
-- IDranges have to be rather populated, we don't want huge gaps to be empty;
+- IDranges have to be rather populated, we don't want huge gaps inside ranges to be empty;
 - IDranges have to be rather small, we don't want IDranges covering millions and millions of IDs, even though it is possible, it may pose a problem during ID mappings in IPA-IPA trust;
 - IDranges have to be rather small in amount, we don't want thousands of ultra-small IDranges to litter the installation.
 It is possible, and in rare cases, required, to create an IDrange for just one entity, but we don't want to make it a rule.
 Too many IDranges can negatively affect performance;
 - we still want the script to be easy-running on basically every system with Python3, so no sophisticated statistical libraries should be used;